cgat-developers/cgat-daisy/doc/index.rst

    setup:
 	tools:
       	- freebayes
-      	- weCall
+      	- octopus
    	metrics:
       	- bcftools_stats
    input:
       bam: *.bam
       reference_fasta: hs37d5.fa

-This would apply the variant callers `freebayes` and `weCall` to all files ending in `.bam` in the current directory and running the tool `bctools stats` on the results.
+This would apply the variant callers freebayes_ and octopus_ to all files ending in `.bam` in the current directory and running the tool `bctools stats` on the results.
 This is a typical benchmarking scenario comparing to variant callers.